rjdscott/python-tutorial/pandas-intro/readme.md

 and view out outputs

 ## Prerequisites
-1. install git
+1. install git - instructions here
-2. clone this repository locally on your machine
+2. Clone this repository locally on your machine (optional, if you want the source code)
-3. create a virtual environment and install packages
+3. Create a virtual environment and install packages

 ## Goals of the session